Amran-Lab/RpgConsoleGame/README.md

 # RpgConsoleGame
-Making a c++ console game

-## Intro
+# Intro

-This game took inspiration from consol based rpg games before it and a game that I have played previously called pokemon red.
+This game took inspiration from console based rpg games before it and a game that I have played previously called pokemon red.
 The aim of the game is to make your robot which has crash landed on earth to collect gems which you can then use to buy equipment and improve stats.
 They can also be used to go to the next level and eventually esacape the world and end the game.
 To make the game more challenging I've added a similar game mechanic from pokemon where you can randomly encounter a monster which you must fight.
 If you win you gain gems otherwise you lose gems.
 You can gain more gems from winning if you are on a higher level however the monster will be stronger.

 To complete this goal I will be taking on OOP approach, with some functional code as well.
 I will be using OOP tools such as inheritence, polymorphism, abstraction and encapsulation.
 I will try and make as many variables private and protected when possible.

-## Section 1 - Diagrams And Planning
+## Diagrams And Planning
 ![Blank diagram (7)](https://user-images.githubusercontent.com/52491921/139874489-cb343e91-6e86-4209-ab47-e4598a7c21de.png)

 If you look at the figure on the left you cann see my class diagram.
 The plan is to have a sprite object acting similaryly to an abstract class in that it doesn't get instantiated.
 Underneath that would be the gem class and character class.
 A key differentiating characteristic between them is the character class objects having health and attack atributes among others.
 The child class of the character class is player.
 This object would have much more functionality such as the ability to move and keep track of a score.
 If there are any monsters this would be instantiated with the character class however a player would be instantiated with the player class.